AikidoSec/firewall-node/docs/generic-middleware.md

-# Generic integration
+# Generic middleware

-This document describes how to add rate limiting and user blocking to your app that uses a framework for which we don't expose a dedicated integration.
+This document describes how to add rate limiting and user blocking to your app that uses a framework for which we don't expose a dedicated middleware.

 The following prerequisites are required: